 Many times we have fights with a loved one and know on some level that we should apologize or make a peace offering.
 However, we are unable to take that action because we are stuck in the emotion of stubbornness.
 Our moods and emotions also determine our 'way of being' and the results we create.
-A coachee who is predominantly in the mood of 'anger' will produce very different results from one who is predominantly in the mood of 'anger' will produce very different results from one who is predominantly in the mood of 'anger' will produce very different results from one who is predominantly in the mood of 'gratitude'.
+A coachee who is predominantly in the mood of 'anger' will produce very different results from one who is predominantly in the mood of 'gratitude'.
 This is an area that most basic coaching models miss.